Welcome to today's edition of the Rush 24-7 podcast.

 Now, granted, CNN has a plummeting audience, but not for this.

-I think one of the reasons the people at The Five are reluctant to criticize this is because CNN's numbers are skyrocketing up because of this story.
+I think one of the reasons the people at the five are reluctant to criticize this is because CNN's numbers are skyrocketing up because of this story.

 But it's dumbing down the population.

-This is the black hole, really.
+This is a black hole, really.

 It's explanatory and it's a little scary at the same time.